SunilVarma24/Multi-Agent-Legal-Assistant/README.md

 6. Conclusion

 ## Introduction
 Legal documents often contain complex language, making it difficult for users to understand the information.
-This chatbot automates the process of fetching relevant legal information and simplifying it into easy-to-understand summaries.
+This assistant automates the process of fetching relevant legal information and simplifying it into easy-to-understand summaries.

 ## System Design